Creating spaces with employees in mind can have a vital impact on their wellbeing and performance at work.

 “When we designed our new Casablanca office in Anfaplace, we struck a deal with a local gym and scuba diving school so our staff can look after their physical wellbeing – healthy employees are happy employees,” says Fernandes.
 And ultimately, healthy, happy employees tend to perform better at work.

-In JLL’s Canary Wharf office, Scott and her team took physical wellness one step further by creating medical bays, parenting rooms, stand-up meeting rooms and standing desks.
+In JLL’s 20 Water Street Office, Scott and her team took physical wellness one step further by creating medical bays, parenting rooms, stand-up meeting rooms and standing desks.
 For gym-goers, there are changing rooms and showering facilities.
 “People are realising it’s important to carve out time during their working day to move around, so we wanted to support this through design,” concludes Scott.